YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 We concluded the previous section by noting two important drawbacks of the CNPF:

-* The marginal predictive distribution is factorised, and thus can neither account for correlations in the predictive nor (as a result) produce "coherent" samples from the predictive distribution.
+* The predictive distribution is factorised across target points, and thus can neither account for correlations in the predictive nor (as a result) produce "coherent" samples from the predictive distribution.
-* The marginal predictive distributions require specification of a particular parametric form.
+* The predictive distribution requires specification of a particular parametric form (e.g. Gaussian).

-In this section we discuss an alternative parametrisation of $p( \mathbf{y}_\mathcal{T} | \mathbf{x}_\mathcal{T}, \mathcal{C})$ that still enforces consistency in the predictive, and addresses both of these issues.
+In this section we discuss an alternative parametrisation of $p_\theta( \mathbf{y}_\mathcal{T} | \mathbf{x}_\mathcal{T}, \mathcal{C})$ that still specifies a consistent stochastic process, and addresses both of these issues.
 The main idea is to introduce a latent variable $\mathbf{z}$ into the definition of the predictive distribution.
 This leads us to the second major branch of the NPF, which we refer to as the Latent Neural Process Sub-family, or LNPF for short.
 A graphical representation of the LNPF  is given in {numref}`graph_model_LNPs_text`.